 The agency shall perform audits and on-going evaluation of the compliance programs noted in 106.01.01.
-Audits shall be performed at least annually on all high-risk programs, and as needed on all other programs, and shall include a written report on the audit findings, written recommendation for improvement, and demonstrated efforts toward those improvements.
+Audits shall be performed at least annually on all agency-identified high-risk programs and vulnerable areas, and as needed on all other programs, and shall include a written report on the audit findings, written recommendation for improvement, and demonstrated efforts toward those improvements.